tadelesh/typespec-e2e-demo/doc/user-journey.md

 ### Overview

-Leveraging built-in or separate [test template file](../tsptemplate.json), `tsp init` provides a convenient way to scaffold TypeSpec projects. [tsptemplate.json](../tsptemplate.json) contains list of known client and server emitters for you to choose from.
-We can later if we will make this a built-in template.
+Leveraging built-in or separate [test template file](../tsptemplate.json), `tsp init` provides a convenient way to scaffold TypeSpec projects.
+[The tsptemplate.json](../tsptemplate.json) contains list of known client and server emitters for you to choose from.
+We can decide later if we will make this a built-in template.

+- You can use `sandbox` folder to test out the CLI experience.
+- During `npx tsp init`, you will be prompted to select include different protocol/client/server emitters.
-You can use `sandbox` folder to test out the CLI experience.
-Please follow these steps to create a TypeSpec project along with selected protocol/client/server emitters.
-Select the emitters you want to be included in the project.
-Please follow the post creation message and install any development kit required for that language.
+- Please review the post creation message and install any development kit required for that language.

 ```bash
 # Available Project Spec: widget, petstore, todoApp.
 Replace XXXX with one of these.